verify-media/verify-client/GETTING_STARTED.md

     ```bash
       npm run get-balance
     ```
-- All content published on VERIFY Protocol are stored on IPFS.
+- All content published on VERIFY Protocol is stored on IPFS.
 VERIFY client sdk supports this via [Pinata](https://www.pinata.cloud/) or your own IPFS cluster setup using [Kubo](https://github.com/ipfs/kubo).
   For the purpose of this example we will set up a [free](https://www.pinata.cloud/pricing) Pinata account.
 Configure the Pinata API key and Pinata secret, and then add that to `.env` as

   ```bash